godiard/pack_act/README.md

 Limitations
 -----------

-* Only gtk2 activities right now
-* Need odify to work as James proposed with a branch instead of in a separated directry
+* Need modify to work as James proposed with a branch instead of in a separated directry
-* This testing version have fixed sugarlabs-calculate as the activity directoryand debian as the distribution